 Visit the Goats in Trees of Morocco

-This is probably the only place on earth where you can see goats in trees.
+This is probably the only place on earth to see goats in trees.
 They’re not turning weird but just want to eat the fruits of the Argan tree.
-They contribute to the tourism economy of Morocco so they’re owners let them plus they helps in the production of the priced Argan Oil (for health buffs).
-You can take the picture of these cute goats for a fee.
+They contribute to the tourism economy of Morocco, so their owners let them, plus they help in the production of the priced Argan Oil (for health buffs).
+You can take a picture of these cute goats for a fee.

 Go to the Hassan II Mosque

 Casablanca is the home of one of the largest mosques in the world with about a million square feet and accommodates 25,000 people.
-It’s easily one of the most beautiful too with well-crafted stucco and zellij tile work.
+It’s easily one of the most beautiful with well-crafted stucco and zellij tile work.
 It also features onyx and marble details.
-A big portion of the building extends to the sea and its minaret points toward Mecca.
+A significant portion of the building extends to the sea, and its minaret points toward Mecca.
 This is open to the members of the public.

 Roam the Ruins of Volubilis

-Volubilis is Roman ruins of Meknes.
+Volubilis is the Roman ruins of Meknes.
 It’s called the ancient capital of the Kingdom of Mauretania.
-It was during the French rule in Morocco when it was discovered and excavated.
+During the French rule in Morocco, it was discovered and excavated.
 Some of the excavations and restorations produced prehistoric rooms and baths.
-The tourism authorities were also able to reconstruct a Roman olive press which visitors can see.
-There’s no shade in Volubilis so you need to bring water.
+The tourism authorities were also able to reconstruct a Roman olive press that visitors could see.
+There’s no shade in Volubilis, so you need to bring water.

 Enjoy the Festivities at a Cultural Event in Morocco